Composable State Management

 Store Architecture

-Each store is fundamentally a reactive proxy that intercepts property access and converts object properties into reactive primitives.
+Each store is conceptually a reactive proxy that converts object properties into reactive primitives.

 Store Object